HL7/phd/input/pagecontent/ProfileConsumers.md

 The UDI (Unique Device Identifier) is supported by the PHD Device profile as an optional element.
 It is supported by the IEEE 11073-10206 standard and the Bluetooth GHS specifications.
 When provided by the PHD the actual UDI string will be in human readable form and comes with metadata identifying the issuer and the regulatory authority

 #### Device identifier
 The identifier contains elements that (are intended to) uniquely identify the PHD.
 To distinguish one identifier type from another a code from the [ContinuaDeviceIdentifiers](CodeSystem-ContinuaDeviceIdentifiers.html) code system is used in the Device.identifier.type.
 Supported codes include the IEEE EUI-64 System Identifier and transport-based identifiers.
 See the [CodeSystem-ContinuaDeviceIdentifiers](CodeSystem-ContinuaDeviceIdentifiers.html) for the complete list of codes.
+These identifiers are formatted as hexadecimal strings with each pair of characters separated by dashes and using capitals.

 An example is shown below: